Gaetanneo/gaetan-resume/README.md

 # gaetan-resume
+Note: to have the html version of your own resume, feel free to upload your resume to chat GPT and let AI handle the coding part of the work.

 ✅ Step 1: Create a Simple Serverless Resume Website We'll create a stylish single-page HTML site with your resume content and a photo at the top.